asdera/Scorpion/README.md

 # Scorpion Ball
 Use your inner Scorpion to shoot balls at other balls in this Retro-style shooter.

+This is a submission to Github Game Off 2017.
+I originally started building this game because there's not a load of great games that arent blocked at my school.
+Later one of my friends who won a Github Bug Bounty told me about Github Game Off.
+I found out the theme was throwback.
+I was able to put everything that I felt was forgotten into one project.
+This game takes inspiration from other games like Peggle, Plinko and Bubble Shooter.
+It's a fast paced survival that's playable on the browser.
+It uses an 80s futuristic design with appealing glowing effects.
+This game also includes 80s retro and synthwave music from one of my favourite artist.
+Even though now, he has unexpectedly disappeared from the internet.
+If you’re playing on a school computer and the glow causes lag, then turn it off by pressing G.

-Hostile balls will spawn from the bottom of the screen to attack you health bar.
+Hostile balls will spawn from the bottom of the screen to attack your health bar.
 Don't let that happen, shoot them!

 ## Controls